A comprehensive list of bills being tracked by ISTA.

 State Bill Page: SB451

-SB482ABSENTEEISM.
+SB482ABSENTEEISM AND STUDENT DISCIPLINE.
 (DONATO S) Defines "chronically absent".
-Requires the department of education (department) to do the following: (1) Establish a categorization framework to distinguish between excused and unexcused absences based on the reason for the absence.
-(2) Collect certain information regarding absences from school corporations and charter schools.
-(3) Prepare and submit a report regarding the information collected.
-Provides that the absence policy adopted by the governing body of a school corporation must provide for the categorization of excused and unexcused absences in accordance with the categorization framework established by the department.
-Allows a prosecuting attorney to hold intervention meetings before filing an affidavit with the court regarding a habitual truant.
+Requires the department of education (department) to do the following: (1) Create a list of best practices to reduce student discipline and absenteeism.
+(2) Study and prepare a report regarding the basis for the categorization of certain suspensions and expulsions.
+(3) Establish a categorization framework for excused absences based on the reason for the absence.
+(4) Collect certain information regarding absences from school corporations and charter schools and prepare and post a report regarding the information on the department's website.
+Provides that the absence policy adopted by the governing body of a school corporation must provide for the categorization of excused absences in accordance with the categorization framework established by the department.
+Allows a prosecuting attorney to conduct a meeting, collaborate, and make reasonable efforts to secure appropriate support services for a child and the child's family before filing an affidavit with regard to a violation of compulsory school attendance requirements.
 Amends the definition of "absent student" for purposes of the truancy prevention policy provisions.
 Requires a public school to hold an attendance conference not later than 10 instructional days (instead of five instructional days) after the student's fifth absence.
-Prohibits a public school from expelling a student in kindergarten through grade 8 solely because the student is chronically absent or a habitual truant.
-Makes a conforming change.
+Prohibits a public school from expelling or suspending a student solely because the student is chronically absent or a habitual truant.

 State Bill Page: SB482